13RTK/Backend-Learn-Note/Java/Java基础(Part 01).md

 **Attention**

-If don assign any value to member variables, they will be initialized to default values(Same rule with array)
+If didn't assign any value to member variables, they will be initialized to default values(Same rule with array)